Eliminating Depth Cycles among Triangles in Three Dimensions: Introduction

-\paragraph*{Background.} The main motivation for studying this problem comes from \emph{hidden surface removal} in computer graphics.
-A detailed description of this motivation can be found, e.g., in an earlier paper of Aronov et al. \cite{AKS}.
+\paragraph*{Background.} The main motivation for studying this problem comes from \emph{hidden surface removal} in computer graphics, as described, for example, in an earlier paper of Aronov~et~al. \cite{AKS}.
 Briefly, a conceptually simple technique for rendering a scene in computer graphics is the so-called Painter's Algorithm, which places the objects in the scene on the screen in a back-to-front manner, painting each new object over the portions of earlier objects that it hides.
-For this, though, one needs an \emph{acyclic} depth relation among the objects with respect to the viewing point (which we assume here, without loss of generality, to lie at $z=+\infty$).
+For this, though, one needs an \emph{acyclic} depth relation among the objects with respect to the viewing point (which we assume hereafter, without loss of generality, to lie at $z=+\infty$), as the algorithm would fail if applied directly to the triangles of Figure~\ref{fig:tricyc}, say.
 When there are cycles in the depth relation, one would like to cut the objects into a small number of pieces, so as to eliminate all cycles (i.e., have an acyclic depth relation among the resulting pieces), and then paint the pieces in the above manner, obtaining a correct rendering of the scene; see \cite{AKS,4M-book} for more details.
-Assuming that the input objects are all given as triangulated polyhedral approximations, as is the case in most practical applications, we face exactly the problem addressed in this paper.\footnote{ That is, aside from our requirement that the triangles be pairwise disjoint and in general position.
-With some extra care, which we avoid in this version, the analysis will also be able to handle the cases where the triangles share edges, which is the case that arises in practice.}
+Assuming that the input objects are all given as triangulated polyhedral approximations, as is the case in many practical applications, we face exactly the problem addressed in this paper.